mjmeilahn/javascript-challenges/README.md

 2. Compare Quadruplets - incrementing counters in an array when comparing two numeric arrays for their higher values.

 3. Plus / Minus - Return a percentage of how many positive, negative & zeroes within a given array

+4. Diagonal Difference - Return the difference in a mathematical Matrix